openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

 'nimble:perfpol-name'=PERF_POL_NAME
   PERF_POL_NAME is the name of a performance policy which exists on the Nimble array and should be enabled for every volume in a volume type.

-'nimble:multi-initiator'='true'
-  Used to enable multi-initiator access for a volume-type.

 nimble:dedupe'='true'
   Used to enable dedupe support for a volume-type.